alexdmoss/photo-album/README.md

 - [x] Option to configure speed of carousel
 - [x] Option to stop/start carousel
 - [x] Get running in Cloud Run
-- [ ] Need to test behaviour when slow internet
 - [x] The post-processing is annoying - maybe we can get rid of the resizing completely?
+- [x] Home Page content
+- [x] Clean up logging implementation - lot of duplication
 - [ ] Handling video
 - [ ] Download final set of images and make sure rotation/sizing is correct
-- [x] Home Page content
-- [ ] Clean up logging implementation - lot of duplication
 - [ ] Home link styling
 - [ ] Move controls to top-right